Beverly-J7/vsd-coursework/day 3.md

 - to paint: select area, paint command or hover over desired layer in sidebar and hit `p` or middle mouse button
 - using `cif see VIA2` -> see contact cuts for metal 3 contacts (these dark brown boxes represent mask layer for via2)
 <img width="288" height="306" alt="image" src="https://github.com/user-attachments/assets/764455c8-5637-485b-ab62-e26d5292b3ec" />

--this view is called a feedback view, which you can dismiss by typing `feed clear`
+- this view is called a feedback view, which you can dismiss by typing `feed clear`
 - this tech file is set up on a 0.01 micron grid, but 5 nanometer grid may help you line up the cursor correctly -> `snap int`
 - you can type `box` to view size of box selection
 <img width="1069" height="278" alt="image" src="https://github.com/user-attachments/assets/e8457eb6-c22c-4524-bff1-a94201541383" />